Coloquinte/moosic-yosys-plugin/README.md

 logic_locking -key-percent 5 -target corruption
 ```

-A new port is created on the selected module, named `lock_key`.
+A new port is created on the selected module, named `moosic_key` by default.
 The module will work as designed only when the correct key is provided as an input.

 ## Installation instructions